Guuzzeji/CSCI-367-Group-Project/python-scripts/readme.md

 - `type`: String/VARCHAR

 ### Review Table
+- Note: Some books may not have a review
 - `bookid`: Integer (reference to Manga Table)
 - `username`: String/VARCHAR
 - `score`: Integer
 - `datecreated`: String/Datetime
 - `myanimeurl`: String/VARCHAR

 ## How to setup
 Creating a virtual environment (venv) in Python allows you to isolate your project's dependencies and avoid conflicts with other projects.
 Here's how to create a venv using Python: